Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Read all about my experience getting a knife massage in Taipei and find out how you can get one.

 Ximending is without a doubt Taipei’s coolest neighborhood.
-The pedestrian-only Ximending shopping district boasts the hippest fashions, coolest (and sometimes weirdest, such as Modern Toilet) restaurants, and largest collection of movie theaters.
+Besides the awesome street art, the pedestrian-only Ximending shopping district boasts the hippest fashions, trendiest restaurants, and largest collection of movie theaters.

-Ximending is home to historic Red Theater, where you’ll find the Weekend Craft & Arts Market as well as Taipei’s largest LGBT district and best collection of outdoor bar patios (try this LGBT private walking tour!).
-You can also uncover some impressive street art in Ximending.
-See more info in my article on 25 weird things to do in Ximending, and my food guide to Ximending.
+Ximending is also home to historic Red Theater, where you’ll find the Weekend Craft & Arts Market as well as Taipei’s largest LGBT district and best collection of outdoor bar patios.

 The riverside in Dadaocheng is great for strolling or cycling, while in recent years a little collection of food trucks and bars at Pier 5 has become a popular new spot for a sundowner.

 If Ximending is for teenagers and tourists and Dadaocheng attracts history and culture lovers, Da An is where students go to party or chill in artsy cafés.
-The district is home to three major universities, including NTU, Taiwan’s top university, as well as Shi Da and Tonghua Night Markets (see #36 below).
+The district is home to three major universities, including NTU, Taiwan’s top university, as well as Shi Da and Tonghua Night Markets.

 64-acre Da An Forest Park is Taipei’s answer to Central Park in New York.
 For a great walking tour, start at Dongmen MRT station (where you can also find the original branch of Din Tai Feng, Taipei’s most famous restaurant—pre-order your meal online here).
-Walk down Yong Kang street, famous for its beef noodle shops, tea houses, and the supposed birthplace of mango shaved ice (see #44 below).
-You can also try this Yongkang Street Food Tour guided by a local expert.
+Walk down Yong Kang street, famous as the birthplace of Din Tai Fung restaurant and mango shaved ice.
+Here’s my self-guided food tour of Yongkang Street.

 Continue south past Jinhua street (金華街) and you’ll enter a gorgeous neighborhood (around Qingtian Street and the numerous lanes around it) of wooden Japanese-era homes at varying states of decay or repair that once housed professors at NTU when it was a Japanese university.
 A good example is Qingtian 76, which has been converted into a restaurant, while several other atmospheric cafés and teahouses can also be found.
 The neighborhood is also home to an unusually high concentration of religious buildings, including the Taipei Grand Mosque and Taipei Taiwan Temple (an LDS church).